github/docs/content/codespaces/getting-started/deep-dive.md

 There are a number of entry points to create a codespace.

+- From a {% data variables.product.company_short %} template or any template repository on {% data variables.product.prodname_dotcom_the_website %} to start a new project
-- From your repository for new feature work
+- From a branch in your repository for new feature work
 - From an open pull request to explore work-in-progress
-- From a commit in the repository's history to investigate a bug at a specific point in time
+- From a commit in a repository's history to investigate a bug at a specific point in time

-- From {% data variables.product.prodname_vscode %}
-- From {% data variables.product.prodname_cli %}
+{% data reusables.codespaces.ways-to-create-a-codespace %}

 Your codespace can be ephemeral if you need to test something or you can return to the same codespace to work on long-running feature work.

-For more information, see "[Creating a codespace](/codespaces/developing-in-codespaces/creating-a-codespace)."
+For more information, see "[Creating a codespace for a repository](/codespaces/developing-in-codespaces/creating-a-codespace-for-a-repository)," "[Creating a codespace from a template](/codespaces/developing-in-codespaces/creating-a-codespace-from-a-template)," and "[Opening an existing codespace](/codespaces/developing-in-codespaces/opening-an-existing-codespace)."

 {% note %}